zechengtang/Spark-H3/README.md

 # Spark-Attn for MiniMax-H3

-Spark-Attn is a sparse attention method for MiniMax-H3 video generation, built on Sol-Attn.
+Spark-Attn is a block sparse attention method for MiniMax-H3 video generation.
 It combines two operations:

-- **Reblocking** groups similar query and key tokens into blocks so sparse attention can select more relevant interactions.
+- **Reblocking** groups similar tokens into blocks so sparse attention can select more relevant interactions.
 - **Reweighting** uses query-conditioned key/value summaries to approximate unselected blocks while preserving their attention mass and value contribution.

-This repository provides the Spark attention kernels and a reversible MiniMax-H3 inference integration.
+This repository provides the Spark attention kernels and MiniMax-H3 inference integration.
 Conditioning video, text, and audio retain exact attention handling.

 ## Quick start